Kamesh272004/Wazuh-SIEM-Windows-Endpoint-Threat-Detection-Hunting-Lab/README.md

 ---

-## Scenario A – PowerShell Shortcut / LNK Activity

-A PowerShell-based shortcut creation sequence was executed to generate suspicious command activity and produce endpoint telemetry associated with user execution / suspicious script behavior.

-## 2) PowerShell Shortcut / LNK Creation
-> Add your PowerShell screenshot here later if needed.

-## What the activity involved
-PowerShell commands were used to create a Windows shortcut (`.lnk`) object via `WScript.Shell`.

-The shortcut was configured to launch:
-- **Target path:** `cmd.exe`
-- **Arguments:** `/c calc.exe`

-An initial one-line attempt produced an error, after which the shortcut creation steps were executed line by line and saved successfully.

-## Why this matters
-From a SOC perspective, PowerShell-based shortcut creation is relevant because:

-- it shows scripted user-execution behavior,
-- it can be abused for phishing or persistence,
-- and it produces endpoint telemetry useful for detection engineering.

-This activity also complements later detections involving **cmd.exe** and **calc.exe**.

----

-## Scenario B – Failed Windows Logon Attempts
+## Scenario A – Failed Windows Logon Attempts

-The next activity was to generate failed authentication attempts using a fake user account.
+The first suspicious activity involved repeated failed authentication attempts using a fake user account.

 ### Command Used